omininiab/us-bikeshare/README.md

 - Gender
 - Birth Year

-## Libraries Used
+### Libraries Used

-The libraries used in the project include: time, pandas, numpy, and datetime
+The libraries used in the project include: time, pandas, numpy, and datetime.